usnistgov/mutt-office365/README.md

 mutt-office365
 ==============

-A mutt configuration file ready for Office 365
+A mutt configuration file ready for Office 365 (with a few NIST enhancements)

+Forked from github.com/ork/mutt-office365 .

+To enable directory lookups against NIST's LDAP (on campus only), please see NIST.md also in this directory.

 ## Preamble